-We will also ask you to complete an 'Emergency Form', so that we are able to contact in an emergency or at any other time.
+We will also ask you to complete an 'Emergency Form', so that we are able to contact you in an emergency or at any other time.

 The safety of your child whilst at Pre-School is our top priority and therefore only persons authorised by you will be allowed to pick up your child.
-We will ask you to complete a 'Security Form' to enable you to state exactly who is certified to collect your child.
+We will ask you to complete a 'Security Form' stating exactly who is able to collect your child.